'You can't narrow down history'

 Video

+The killing of George Floyd, an African-American who died while being detained by police in Minneapolis, has prompted mass protests and calls for better education on racism and injustice.

-This school chooses to teach black history all year round, rather than for just one month.
+This school in the UK has taken a different approach to teaching black history, educating students on the subject all year round, rather than just during Black History Month.

+The BBC's Celestina Olulode visited Claremont High School in Kingsbury, London, to find out more.

 -